hntrl/eventkit/docs/guide/concepts/async-processing.md

 ## Adding cleanup work

-If you need to do some work when an object has finished, you can add this work by calling the `.finally()` method on either the subscriber or the observable.
+If you need to do some work when an object has finished, you can add this work by calling the [`finally()`](/reference/eventkit/AsyncObservable#finally) method on either the subscriber or the observable.

 ```ts
 import { Stream } from "eventkit";